n-mam/cpp-npl/README.md

    * File download.
 Similar to the "List" API.
    * The lambda argument is an output callback which is invoked multiple times
    * with chunks of directory list data.
 A null "b" (buffer) pointer indicates
-   * that there's no more file data.
-Returning false from this callback to trigger
+   * that there's no more data.
-   * a premature termination of the download.
    */
   ftp->Download([](char *b, size_t n) {
     if (b)